 - mapping out where the organization stores personal data, labeling personal data, and enabling easy search

 - setting up the data deletion and data retention schedule

 - allowing data portability by structuring personal data in a machine-readable and commonly used format

 When going through this article, you might find yourself thinking that privacy by design applies only during the planning and execution of new technologies, systems, or products.

 However, privacy by design should also be embedded into the ongoing operations to enable organizations to fully tackle GDPR compliance and ensure effective personal data management.

-During the design and development stage, you should create with privacy in mind, and develop products that have a built-in ability to manage and fulfil all GDPR-related obligations.
+During the design and development stage, you should create with privacy in mind and develop products that have a built-in ability to manage and fulfill all GDPR-related obligations.

-Privacy solution can help you define data retention and data deletion schedules, it can help you map out where your data is, you can raise risks and manage data subject requests among other things.
+Privacy solutions can help you define data retention and data deletion schedules, it can help you map out where your data is, you can raise risks, and manage data subject requests, among other things.

 This article is based on Privacy by Design: The 7 Foundational Principles – Implementation and Mapping of Fair Information Practices by Ann Cavoukian.